 The pharmaceutical industry is competitive and subject to rapid technological change.
-Our potential competitors include large pharmaceutical companies, which have greater clinical, marketing and sales resources than our own and may develop and commercialize medications that are superior to and less expensive than ours, which could negatively affect our financial results.
+Our potential competitors include large pharmaceutical companies, which have greater resources than our own and may develop and commercialize medications that are superior to and less expensive than ours, which could negatively affect our financial results.